DevComPsy/2021FluxCompModellingWorkshop/TutorialMaterials/Tutorial1/README.md

 Enclosed are the codes that will be used in Tutorial 2.
 They are matlab/octave compatible.

-Workshop led by Maël Lebreton & Stefano Palminteri
+Tutorial led by Maël Lebreton & Stefano Palminteri